Linaro/lava/doc/v2/v1removal.rst

 .. code-block:: none

-  $ sudo lava-server manage jobs rm --older-than 0d --v1
+  $ sudo lava-server manage jobs rm --v1

 Bundles and attachments can be deleted simply by removing the directories: